min-nguyen/p2p-rs/markdown/notes_libp2p.md

 A `NetworkBehavior` is a struct that configures different protocols, events, and handlers.

-For peers in a P2P network to coexist, they need to have some high-level components in common:
+For peers in a P2P network to coexist, they need to agree on some protocols to connect to each other, e.g:
  - Communication Protocol, Like FloodSub
  - Peer Discovery, Like mDNS
  - Other things: